The Most Beautiful Beaches on Long Island, NY

 The island is peaceful, with deer grazing on its undulating verdant sands and few crowds even during peak season.

 To reach the island, you will have to take a ferry from the Patchogue LIRR station.
 Watch Hill is worth your visit, and you will enjoy the fact that it has very few manmade structures except the bathrooms with hanging lockers and restaurants.

 Jones Beach State Park

-Being among the busiest beaches in New York, there are arrays of facilities that sustain the daily crowds.
+Being among the busiest beaches in New York, arrays of facilities sustain the daily crowds.

-You can rollerblade, walk, or run along the long walkway or get entertained at The Northwell Health Theater.
+You can rollerblade, walk, run along the long walkway, or get entertained at The Northwell Health Theater.

 Robert Moses State Park

-Extending 5 miles on the western sides of Fire Island, Robert Moses has also been on the list of the best beaches in New York State for several times.
-Though it usually gets crowded, most local New Yorkers come to escape the crowd of other strips such as Jonas Beach State Park.
+Extending 5 miles on the western sides of Fire Island, Robert Moses has also been on the best beaches in New York State several times.
+Though it usually gets crowded, most local New Yorkers come to escape the crowd of other strips, such as Jonas Beach State Park.